OyaAI Documentation

 Skills are the deterministic primitives

-Every integration is a versioned skill in a catalog: Python code in an isolated sandbox, with a typed input/output schema.
+Every integration is a versioned skill in a catalog: Python in an isolated sandbox with a typed input/output schema.
 Drop them into an agent like LEGO.
 When something is missing, write a 50-line skill, import it, and reuse it across every future agent.

 One identity, many channels